traefik/contributors-guide/help_wanted.md

 This makes new contributors feel welcome and valued, further assuring them that they will have an extra level of help with their first contribution.

+> Note: It is not necessary for new contributors to work on `good-first-issue`'s prior to working on `help-wanted` issues so long as they feel confident in their ability to contribute.

-After a contributor has successfully completed 1-2 `contributor/good-first-issue`'s, they should be ready to move on to `contributor/help-wanted` items, saving remaining `contributor/good-first-issue`'s for other new contributors.
+After a contributor has successfully completed one or two `good-first-issue`'s, they should be ready to move on to `help-wanted` items, saving remaining `good-first-issue`'s for other new contributors.

-These items need to ensure that they follow the guidelines for `contributor/good-first-issue` labels (above) in addition to meeting the following criteria:
+These items should ensure that they follow the guidelines for `contributor/good-first-issue` labels (above) in addition to meeting the following criteria:

 - **No Barrier to Entry**